quynhchristinavu/pquynhvu.github.io/content/posts/personal/2024-wrapup/_index.md

 <body>
 <p style="margin-left: 1em;">
-  <b> Use your voice wisely, and don't let the bullies (yes, they do exist in academia!) oppress it so you can retain the ability to make your voice heard in the future.
+  <b> Stand up for yourself and others.</b> Use your voice wisely, and don't let the bullies (yes, they do exist in academia!) oppress it so you can retain the ability to make your voice heard in the future.
 </p>
 </body>